spapas/spapas.github.io/content/django-response-add-delay.rst

 Now whenever you call your ``DelayedSampleListView`` you'll see it after the configured delay!

-What is really interesting is that the ``dispatch`` method actually exists (and has the same functionality) also in Django Rest Framework CBVs, thus using the same mixin you can delay not only your normal CBVs but also your DRF API views!
+What is really interesting is that the ``dispatch`` method actually exists (and has the same functionality) also in Django Rest Framework CBVs, thus using the same mixin you can add the delay not only your normal CBVs but also your DRF API views!